scnr/book/src/how-to/optimize-scans.md

 Finding the optimal pool size depends on the resources of your machine (especially the amount of CPU cores) and will probably require some experimentation; on average, 1-2 browsers for each logical CPU core serves as a good starting point.

+However, do keep in mind that more workers may lead to higher RAM consumption as they will also accelerate workload generation.